-Ahead of the recent turbulence, the next quarter point interest rate rise was more or less priced in by markets.
-The manager thinks it is likely the next rate rise will still happen and believes that the Fed should then pause to ascertain the effects of the increases before raising rates again.
+Ahead of the recent turbulence, the next quarter point interest rate rise in the US was more or less priced in by markets.
+The manager thinks it is likely the next rate rise will still happen and believes that the Federal Reserve (Fed), the US central bank, should then pause to ascertain the effects of the increases before raising rates again.
 Assuming there are few warning signs emerging, he thinks further rate rises are likely.
 Inflation remains muted; however, Fran thinks wages should be rising given the low unemployment levels.
 He points out that the JOLTS index (job openings and labour turnover survey, published by the Bureau of Labor Statistics) is at an all-time high as people take up better job offers.
 Figure 2 shows the OECD's estimate of unfilled job vacancies in the US (on a monthly basis and seasonally adjusted); this may indicate a lack of spare capacity in the US economy.